sourcegraph/about/handbook/engineering/security/index.md

 **Host a capture the flag for Sourcegraph.com**

   - Problem and rationale: Running a world class service capable of hosting private repositories is about more than application security.
-As examples, we need visibility into data loss, processes around incident response need documentation, and defensive measures for the internal actor need to be expanded upon.
-The proxy enhances the addressed security concerns that a medium enterprise would require.
+As examples, we need visibility into data loss, documentation for processes such as incident response, in addition to expanded defensive measures for both internal and external threat actors.
+These proxy for enhanced security concerns that a medium enterprise would require.
   - Planned work:
     - Encrypt stored repositories at rest
     - Enhance policy documentation, and specific procedures such as incident response